 Step 4: Automate the tasks that can and do simplify your internal workflows

-Workflow automation is a tool that defines a set of tasks based on a recurring, pre-programmed process for identical situations.
+Legal workflow automation is a tool that defines a set of tasks based on a recurring, pre-programmed process for identical situations.
 This process works automatically for these scheduled tasks, without the need for human intervention or manual steps.

 Each structure or organisation will implement workflow automation according to its needs and will provide a solution that alleviates, among other things, the burden on employees, such as data entry, validation of documents to be signed, invoices and task allocation.